cloudmesh-community/book/chapters/prg/python/python.md

 ```

 Python has full object-oriented programming (OOP) capabilities, however
-we can not cover all of them in a quick tutorial, so please refer to the
+we can not cover all of them in this section, so if you need more
+information please refer to the
 [Python docs on classes and
 OOP](https://docs.python.org/2.7/tutorial/classes.html).